cambrianone/payload-images/README.md

 **Reference implementations for Cambrian payload containers**

-This repository contains ready-to-use examples of payload containers that integrate with the Cambrian platform's Autonomously Verifying Services (AVS) ecosystem.
+This repository contains ready-to-use examples of payload containers that integrate with the Cambrian platform's Actively Validated Services (AVS) ecosystem.

 ## 📋 Prerequisites